Barclays vs Wells Fargo

 Strengths

-• Barclays offers a higher APY of 4.10% for balances over $250,000.
+• Barclays offers a high APY of 4.10% for balances over $250,000.

 Potential Drawbacks

-• Barclays has no physical branches.
+• Barclays has no physical branches, being online-only.

 Wells Fargo